nya3jp/tast/docs/test_validation.md

 ### Unit tests

 Some validation is test-specific.
-For example, all [ARC] tests should depend on the `android` and `chrome_login` [software features] and have a sufficiently-long timeout.
+For example, all [ARC] tests should depend on the `android` and `chrome` [software features] and have a sufficiently-long timeout.
 These sorts of checks can be performed by a unit test that inspects test metadata after tests are registered.
 For the above ARC example, see [registration_test.go] and the [testcheck] package.

 You can use `fast_build.sh` to run unit tests in the `tast` and `tast-tests` repositories.
 The script's usage is described in the [Modifying Tast] document.